Saudi court approves detained tycoon Sanea’s bankruptcy filing

 In late 2017 a three-judge tribunal established to resolve Saad’s debt dispute appointed a consortium called Etqaan Alliance to liquidate assets owned by the billionaire by auctions in Saudi Arabia’s Eastern Province, Riyadh and Jeddah.

 Etqaan Alliance has already held three auctions for Sanea’s vehicles, warehouses and real estate assets.
-Sources told Reuters last month the auctions raised around 350 million riyals ($93.34 million).
+Sources told Reuters last month the auctions raised around 350 million riyals (Dh342.26 million).

 “The realised value of the last three auctions was at 30 per cent of market value in a normal buyer-and-seller market, which would have significantly jeopardised the recovery ratio for all creditors.”